thundercore/developers-portal/docs-en/basic-information.md

 ## Where to Ask Questions

-* For short questions, ThunderCore [Discord](https://discord.gg/6gyk6S)
+* For short questions, ThunderCore [Discord](https://discordapp.com/invite/5EbxXfw)
-* For longer questions, use the [thundercore] tag on [StackOverflow](https://stackoverflow.com/questions/tagged/thundercore](https://stackoverflow.com/questions/tagged/thundercore)
+* For longer questions, use the "thundercore" tag on [StackOverflow](https://stackoverflow.com/questions/tagged/thundercore)